michelledo94/Comparing-Cosmetics-Ingredients/README.md

 1. EDA
 2. Prep data for T-SNE modeling (tokenizing ingredient lists and transform into a Document-Term Matrix)
 3. Reduce dimension with T-SNE
-4. Visualize with Bokeh and check model results
+4. Visualize with Bokeh and check model results (GitHub can't show interactive plots though)